Update 24th September 2020 @ 10.45am

 Standard terms and conditions for annual passes still apply.

-We know you have already missed over 2 months of making magic Merlin memories.
-To account for the time we have been closed, as well as to acknowledge the requirement to pre-book as we reopen, we will be adding a 5-month extension onto all original expiry dates for Merlin Annual Passes that expire after 18th March 2020.
+We know you have already missed making magic Merlin memories.
+To account for the time we have been closed, as well as to acknowledge the new pre-book process, we will be adding a 5-month extension onto all original expiry dates for Merlin Annual Passes that expire after 18th March 2020 (for passes purchased before 19th of March 2020).

 We understand that many of you purchase a Merlin Annual Pass to enjoy the full offering of Merlin, from rollercoasters to sea creatures.
 Therefore, if your pass extension falls during the winter period when some of our resorts are closed, we will further extend these passes.